husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Is there an erratum?

-_If so, please provide a link or other access point._
 Users should refer to the Zenodo page for any updates or corrections.

 ### Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?

-_If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)?_
 Updates to the dataset are planned and will be enacted by introducing new version of the dataset on Zenodo.

 ### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?

-_If so, please describe these limits and explain how they will be enforced._
 There are no specific retention limits of the data shared.
 Reddit's platform policies govern the retention of the original comments.

 ### Will older versions of the dataset continue to be supported/hosted/maintained?

-_If so, please describe how.
-If not, please describe how its obsolescence will be communicated to users._
 Zenodo maintains versions of datasets.
 The policy on supporting older versions will be managed through the Zenodo platform and communicated on the dataset's Zenodo page.

 ### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?

-_If so, please provide a description.
-Will these contributions be validated/verified?
-If so, please describe how.
-If not, why not?
-Is there a process for communicating/distributing these contributions to other users?
-If so, please provide a description._
 The dataset is shared under a CC-BY license, encouraging reuse and adaptation.
 Researchers interested in extending the dataset are welcome to contact the creators.

 ### Any other comments?